michaelgheith/actopy/README.md

 https://github.com/karulis/pybluez

 ## Discoverable Mode
 This is a CLI tool for you to control your bluetooth device.
-Do the following to make your device discoverable manually:
+Do the following to make your device discoverable manually:<br/>
 $ bluetoothctl<br/>
 [bluetooth]# help<br/>
 [bluetooth]# discoverable yes<br/>